abd29696/ttt-challenge-abd/README.md

   - index.js

-    - Under Class App
+    - Under Component App
        - Under the method render(), a basic wireframe has been defined.
 The main container is divided into two parts using the col-md-6 of bootstrap.
 The left side of the container contains a smaller div, in which you can enter the value for 'N' and then click the submit button to process the Top N most frequently occuring words.
-After processing the values would come on the right hand side in a tabular form.
+After processing, the values would come on the right hand side in a tabular form.
       - Under the event handleChange(), Everytime you enter a value for n in the textbox, the value is stored in the state as number.
       - Under the event handleClick(), When the submit button is clicked, the value stored in the state for number is taken.
 Then a POST call occurs to the server with number as the body.
 Once the call is successful, it returns a response with the top n words.
-An object 'topNData' containing an empty array tableValues if defined.
-The words with their count is iteratted and pushed inside the array in the required format.
-This is again stored in the state as topNdata. topNdata is then passed to another class called TopNGrid.
+An object 'topNData' containing an empty array tableValues is defined.
+The words with their count is iterated and pushed inside the array in the required format.
+This is again stored in the state as topNdata. topNdata is then passed to another component called TopNGrid.
-     - Under Class TopNGrid
+     - Under Component TopNGrid
-       - The value passed is recieved and again sent to another class called Demo which is present inside gridTopN.js.
+       - The value passed is recieved and again sent to another component called Demo which is present inside gridTopN.js.

    - gridTopN.js